MAHMOUDMAMDOH8/OLAP_Dimensional_Modeling_for_Advanced_Analytics/README.md

 transform_data.py:
  -  Data is initially stored in a database.
  - Get_Customerdim()
- - - select column that i need form table customers that in the database
+ - - Selects columns needed from the Customers table.
  - Get_productdim()
- - - select column that i need form table product that in the database
+ - - Selects columns needed from the Products table.
  - Get_Employeedim()
- - - select column that i need form table Employee that in the database
+ - - Selects columns needed from the Employees table.
  - Get_factSales()
- -  - select column that i need form table orders and order_ditail that in the database
+ -  - Selects columns needed from the Orders and Order Details tables.
 ### Step 2: Data Delivery
  - tables_creation.py:
     - Contains functions to create, and load tables, reading the statements from sql_queries.py for preparing the data warehouse.